 We are now running Coach Scot Baseball all year, every Sunday, save some holidays and school breaks.
-We have two age groups in different time slots, 8 - 10 for 90 minutes followed by 11 - 14 for 2 hours, (although any age kid who wants to play will be given a spot).
+We have multiple age groups in different time slots, from 7 years old to 14 years old.
 Kids who age out come back to help coach or umpire.
-Both sessions begin with warmups and then 30 minutes of fundamentals; drills that build on top of each other each week.
+All sessions begin with warmups and then 30 minutes of fundamentals; drills that build on top of each other each week.
 Following fundamentals, we create evenly matched teams and we play a game.
-Kids have to play different positions each inning.
-During the game, me and some of the other coach volunteers will stop to tweak a kid's stance, point out a good or missed play, explain a rule, or whatever is needed to help kids learn the game.
+Kids get to play different positions each inning.
+During the game, coaches may stop to tweak a kid's stance, point out a good or missed play, explain a rule, or whatever is needed to help kids learn the game.

 In the winter months, we play indoors in either the school gym or the Roosevelt Island Sportspark.
 We adapt our equipment for indoor drills and training.
-And instead of a baseball game, we end the session with wiffle ball.
+And instead of a baseball game, we end the session with an epic wiffle ball game.

 In the summer of 2020, when outdoor activities were very scarce, we created a summer workout program.
 This was a twice-per-week conditioning program, just to keep the kids skills sharp, both baseball skills and social skills.
 We've also worked in smaller groups with older kids trying to make their school teams or travel teams.
 We've had some success there as well.

 We do not charge for participation, and we encourage anyone who wants to play baseball to join us.
 We don't say no to anyone.
 All you need is a glove, and we always have spares if needed.
 Beginning with the Winter 2021 season, in lieu of a 'fee', we are asking our players to perform organized community services.
-We are teaming up with Engaged RI, a community initiative to foster environmental understanding and boost sustainability practices on Roosevelt Island.
-Any kid signing up for Coach Scot Baseball will be encouraged to participate in an Engaged RI activity such as 'plogging', which is cleaning up while jogging, or other island beautification projects.
+We call this "Serve All and Play Ball" and you can read more about it here.